Gachomo001/TechMart/PRODUCTION_SETUP.md

 ## Overview

-This guide will help you set up the Pesapal integration for production, including environment variables, backend proxy deployment, and production testing.
+This guide will help you set up the M-Pesa integration for production, including environment variables and production testing.

 ## Step 1: Environment Variables Setup